 (a) At the end of each Contract Year, beginning with the Contract Year ended April 30, 2003, the Annual Excess and Annual Deficiency (each as defined below) shall be calculated to determine whether or not Seller is liable for Deficiency Payments for such Contract Year pursuant to Section 4.04(e).

-(b) For purposes of this Agreement, the "Annual Excess" shall mean, (i) for the Contract Year ended April 30, 2003, the amount (rounded to the nearest MWh), if any, by which the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in the period from the Starting Date (inclusive) through April 30, 2003 exceeds the Annual Quantity for the Contract Year ended April 30, 2003, and (ii) for each Contract Year occurring thereafter, the amount (rounded to the nearest MWh), if any, by which the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in such Contract Year exceeds the Annual Quantity in such Contract Year.
+(b) For purposes of this Agreement, the "Annual Excess" shall mean, (i) for the Contract Year ended April 30, 2003, the amount (rounded to the nearest MWh), if any, by which the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in the period from the Start Date (inclusive) through April 30, 2003 exceeds the Annual Quantity for the Contract Year ended April 30, 2003, and (ii) for each Contract Year occurring thereafter, the amount (rounded to the nearest MWh), if any, by which the Renewable Energy produced by the Facility and delivered to Purchaser at the Delivery Point in such Contract Year exceeds the Annual Quantity in such Contract Year.

 (c) If the Renewable Energy together with Transferred Renewable Energy (defined below) delivered to Purchaser at the Delivery Point in any Contract Year (beginning with the Contract Year ended April 30, 2003) is less than the Adjusted Annual Quantity (as defined in Section 4.05), the amount by which the Adjusted Annual Quantity in such Contract Year exceeds the amount of Renewable Energy together with Transferred Renewable Energy delivered to Purchaser at the Delivery Point in such Contract Year is called the "Annual Deficiency," and the Annual Deficiency in each such Contract Year is then compared to the Annual Excess, as applicable, for the previous Contract Year to determine Seller's liability, if any, for Deficiency Payments under Section 4.04(e) based on the following procedure.